Online Trading South Africa and Best Online Share Trading Platforms South Africa 2021

 In South Africa

-Online trading is basically buying and selling financial assets through an online trading platform.
-These online trading platforms are created by brokers for trading purposes.
-With the rise of technology, online trading has increased in the mid-90s because of high speed computers and internet connections.
+Online trading is when you buy and sell financial assets through an online trading platform.
+These online trading platforms are created for traders by brokers for online trading purposes.
+Online trading in South Africa has increased because of lockdown and high speed computers and internet connections.

-- An online trader concludes that he wants to make a deal (for example, to buy 100 shares of Google)
+- As a trader, you decide that you want to make a deal (for example, to buy 100 shares of Google)

-- He uses his trading platform online to find this asset (Google’s shares) and chooses the quantity (1 lot or 100 pieces) and places an order to purchase.
+- You then use an online trading platform to find this asset (Google’s shares) and choose the quantity (1 lot or 100 pieces) and place an order to purchase.

-- The broker will get a request from the trader and starts to execute the order.
-The trader needs to find a counterparty – another trader who is prepared to purchase the same asset for the same price.
+- The broker will get a request from you and starts to execute the order.
+You need to find a counterparty – another trader who is prepared to purchase the same asset for the same price.

 - The broker searches for a counterparty on the stock exchange.
 When they have completed the search, the deal is made.

-Today, the trading platform finds a counterparty and complete a deal within seconds or less.
-It performs all the work alone.
-The online trading process is automatic, that is why it does not take longer to make a deal.
-However, in the past, the trading process took longer through this chain “trader > broker > stock exchange> broker> trader”.
-In the past, trading was held in the exchange building in person or the trader would call his broker and to open the deal.
+Nowadays, everything is done automatically by the trading platform, that is why does not take longer to make a deal.
+It finds a counterparty and complete a deal within seconds or less.
+In the past, the trading process took longer through this chain “trader > broker > stock exchange> broker> trader”.
+Trading was also done in the exchange building in person or the trader would call his broker and to open the deal.
 The broker would in person search for a counterparty on the stock exchange.

-There are different types of asses that a trader can use in online trading SA.
-Besides online trading of Gold, some of these tradable assets are categorised as ‘classic’ while others emerged with the rise of internet trading.
+In South Africa, there are various types of assets that you can trade.
+Besides online trading of Gold, some of these tradable assets are categorized as ‘classic’ while others emerged with the rise of online trading SA.
 You can trade the below assets:

 - Stocks – these securities that represent an ownership share in a company.